abhay7321/Chess-Game-with-Engine-in-C/README.md

 ## Game Loop
 Once the game starts, the game waits for user input.
-The input can be
+The input can be 1 for one player Game and 2 for 2 player Game

+board: prints board again

 [a-h][1-8]-[a-h][1-8]: a move which specifies the initial square (from) and the final square (to)

-board: prints board again

 The game checks whether the move is valid- if yes, it makes the move and updates the state accordingly If invalid, the game simply goes to the next iteration of the game loop (and thus, tries again)

-The state of the board and pieces is updated after each move.
+The state of the board and pieces is updated after each move and board is printed.

-At every point, the *number of squares the piece  can move in a direction, along with the piece occupying the LAST square in that direction is stored*

 When a move is made, for every piece, the program checks whether the *from* and *to* squares are in the range of the piece.
-It recalculates the moves of the piece in the direction from position of piece to the square.
-Only if the direction is a valid direction for the piece, dies it recalculate the pieces moves in that direction.

-The program uses a set of number codes which represent a direction
+The program uses a set of number codes which represent a direction.

 There are static arrays which store the delta-x and delta-y for that direction (which are used for move generation)

 ## Computer Player - CHESS ENGINE
-There is a way to update the state of the board and possible moves of the piece for each move made The Computer player uses the minmax algorithm, with alpha-beta pruning.
+There is a way to update the state of the board and possible moves of the piece for each move made.
+The Computer player uses the minmax algorithm, with alpha-beta pruning.
 Minmax uses a static evaluation function.
 The function has 3 main parameters-